brandonwkerns/lpt-matlab/README.md

 3) get the accumulated rain data into .mat files.

-   3a) It is recommended to link the original files into the "data/raw" directory
+   3a) It is recommended to link the original files into a subdirectory of "data/raw" directory
        so you remember where they came from.
+E.g., "data/raw/tmpa" for TMPA.

    3b) Scripts are provided for dealing with TRMM 3B42 (TMPA) data and WRF model output.
        Otherwise, you can write your own Matlab script.